Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/02_ConfigureWarehouses.md

 6. Click the *Exclude from ordering* drop-down list and select **No** to deactivate the purchasing process.

     > [Info] The *Purchasing* module can calculate the suggested amount of a product that needs to be purchased from a supplier to replenish the stock level.
-If this option is activated, that is, set to **Yes**, the stock amount stored in this warehouse will not be part of the calculation, that is, it will be ignored by the system.
+If this option is set to **Yes**, the stock amount stored in this warehouse will not be part of the calculation, that is, it will be ignored by the system.

 7. If desired, enter any comments in the *Comment* field.